 Early detection of asset deprivation is crucial.
 Some key indicators include:

-- A sudden change in the grantor’s financial situation.
+- A sudden or unexplained decline in the donor’s financial position.

-By recognizing these signs, individuals can take timely action to protect their assets and ensure their financial security.
-Implementing legal safeguards, such as regular audits and clear instructions within the Power of Attorney agreement, can significantly mitigate the risk of asset deprivation.
+By recognising these signs, individuals can take timely action to protect the donor’s assets and ensure their financial security.
+Implementing legal safeguards — such as appointing more than one attorney to act jointly, including restrictions and conditions in the LPA, and establishing regular oversight — can significantly reduce the risk of asset deprivation.

-Ultimately, safeguarding one’s wealth requires a proactive approach, including choosing the right attorney, drafting clear instructions, and regularly reviewing the Power of Attorney agreement to ensure it remains aligned with one’s wishes and needs.
+Ultimately, safeguarding a donor’s wealth requires a proactive approach, including choosing the right attorney, drafting clear instructions, registering the LPA with the Office of the Public Guardian, and regularly reviewing arrangements to ensure they remain aligned with the donor’s wishes and needs.

 Protecting Your Assets Through Power of Attorney

-Effective asset management through a Power of Attorney can provide peace of mind for you and your family.
-By granting someone the legal authority to make decisions on your behalf, you can ensure that your financial affairs are handled according to your wishes, even if you’re unable to manage them yourself.
+Effective asset management through a well-drafted Lasting Power of Attorney can provide genuine peace of mind for you and your family.
+By granting someone the legal authority to make decisions on your behalf — with clear boundaries — you can ensure that your financial affairs are handled according to your wishes, even if you become unable to manage them yourself.

 Choosing the Right Attorney